Raise a Puppy

 It will change yours.

-This is what raising a Future Leader Dog means to so many of our puppy raisers, who give 12 to 15 months of their time, energy and love while raising a puppy for Leader Dog.
-Through daily care and training, puppy raisers provide the foundation puppies need to begin guide dog training with the goal of becoming the trusted companion of a person who is blind or visually impaired.
+Puppy raisers are the backbone of our guide dog program.
+They give 12 to 15 months of their time, energy and love to raise a puppy for Leader Dog.
+Through daily care and training, puppy raisers build the foundation our puppies need to become a trusted guide dog for someone who is blind.

 Making an Impact